Configuration variables allow you to provide runtime configuration to the host OS and supervisor. These variables all begin with

 This list contains configuration variables that can be used with balena devices, some of which will automatically appear for devices with supervisor v7.0.0 and greater.
 While they may not automatically populate in the dashboard, most of these variables can still be used with older supervisor versions, so be sure to check the Valid from column:

 In addition to these values, there may be some device-type specific configuration variables that can be set.
-For example, these values apply to Raspberry Pi devices, reflecting the contents of the
+For example, these are a few of the values that apply to Raspberry Pi devices, corresponding to the contents of the Raspberry Pi

 You can find more information on updating